2002 Purdue Boilermakers football team: Iowa

-Reserve DB Adolphus Shelton thwarted a promising final drive by intercepting backup QB Brandon Kirsch in the final seconds to preserve a thrilling win for the Hawkeyes that dropped Purdue to 3–3.
-Amazingly clutch Iowa QB Brad Banks had just led the Hawkeyes on an 87-yard drive, culminating with a 4th down TD pass to TE Dallas Clark for what turned out to be the winning points.
-The Purdue passing game moved the ball well with 400+ passing yards combined between Kyle Orton and the freshman Kirsch, who replaced the injured Orton and rallied the Boilermakers from a 24–14 deficit with two 4th quarter TD drives before Banks' heroics.
-Ultimately, the Boilermakers were undone by big plays – two special teams miscues (blocked FG returned for TD, blocked punt returned for TD), and a 95-yard TD catch-and-run by Dallas Clark.
+Reserve DB Adolphus Shelton ended a final drive by intercepting backup QB Brandon Kirsch in the final seconds to preserve the win for the Hawkeyes that dropped Purdue to 3–3.
+Iowa QB Brad Banks had just led the Hawkeyes on an 87-yard drive, ending with a 4th down TD pass to TE Dallas Clark for what turned out to be the winning points.
+The Purdue passing game moved the ball with 400+ passing yards combined between Kyle Orton and the freshman Kirsch, who replaced the injured Orton.
+The Boilermakers came back from a 24–14 deficit with two 4th quarter TD drives before Banks' TD pass.
+The Boilermakers lost due to mistakes on big plays – two on special teams (blocked FG returned for TD, blocked punt returned for TD), and a 95-yard TD catch-and-run by Dallas Clark.